Technickel-Dev/baseline-mcp/README.md

 #### `get_features_not_supported_by_any_browser`

 Returns web features not supported by any major browser.
-These features are likely experimental or obsolete.
+These are likely experimental or obsolete.

 **Example Request:**